The Big Sleep

 The Big Sleep is a 1939 hardboiled crime novel by American-British writer Raymond Chandler, the first to feature the detective Philip Marlowe.
 It has been adapted for film twice, in 1946 and again in 1978.
 The story is set in Los Angeles.

 The story is noted for its complexity, with characters double-crossing one another and secrets being exposed throughout the narrative.
 The title is a euphemism for death; the final pages of the book refer to a rumination about "sleeping the big sleep".
+Unusually for a novel of its kind, the central mystery is left unresolved.

 In 1999, the book was voted 96th of Le Mondes "100 Books of the Century".
 In 2005, it was included in Time magazine's "List of the 100 Best Novels".

 Plot

 Philip Marlowe, a heavy-drinking, laconic private investigator in Los Angeles, is called to the home of the wealthy and elderly General Sternwood.
 He wants Marlowe to deal with an attempt by a bookseller named Arthur Geiger to blackmail his wild young daughter, Carmen.
 She had previously been blackmailed by a man named Joe Brody.
 Sternwood mentions that his other, older daughter Vivian is in a loveless marriage with an Irish bootlegger named Rusty Regan, who has disappeared.
 On Marlowe's way out, Vivian wonders if he was hired to find Regan, but Marlowe will not say.

 Marlowe investigates Geiger's bookstore and meets Agnes, the clerk.
 He determines that the store is an illegal pornography-lending library.
 He follows Geiger home, stakes out his house and sees Carmen enter.
 Later, Marlowe hears a scream, followed by gunshots and two cars speeding away.
 He rushes in to find Geiger dead and Carmen drugged and naked, in front of a camera with no photographic plate.
 Marlowe takes her home but when he returns, Geiger's body is gone; he quickly leaves.
 The next day, the police call Marlowe and let him know the Sternwoods' car was found driven off a pier, with their chauffeur, Owen Taylor, dead inside.
 It appears that Owen was hit on the head before the car entered the water.
 The police also ask if Marlowe is looking for Regan.

 Marlowe stakes out Geiger's bookstore and sees its inventory being moved to Brody's home.
 Vivian comes to his office and says Carmen is being blackmailed with the nude photos from the previous night.
 She also mentions gambling at the casino of Eddie Mars and volunteers that Eddie's wife, Mona, ran off with Rusty.
 Marlowe revisits Geiger's house and finds Carmen trying to get inside.
 They look for the photos, but she pretends ignorance of the previous night.
 Eddie suddenly enters; he says he is Geiger's landlord and is looking for him.
 Eddie demands to know why Marlowe is there; Marlowe takes no notice and states that he is no threat to him.